jianna4/SheriaAI/README.md

 ## 📋 Overview

-The **Kenya Employment Act AI Assistant** is an intelligent, RAG (Retrieval-Augmented Generation) powered chatbot that helps Kenyans understand their rights and obligations under the **Employment Act 2007 (Chapter 226 of the Laws of Kenya)**.
+The **🇰🇪 SheriaAI** is an intelligent, RAG (Retrieval-Augmented Generation) powered chatbot that helps Kenyans understand their rights and obligations under the **Employment Act 2007 (Chapter 226 of the Laws of Kenya)**.

 Whether you're an **employee** wanting to know your rights or an **employer** needing to understand your legal obligations, this assistant provides accurate, context-aware answers with direct citations from the actual law.